 4 Common Testimonial Mistakes to Avoid

-Client feedback that feels forced or unclear defeats the purpose of asking for it in the first place.
-Watch out for these common issues when collecting customer testimonials.
+Client feedback that feels forced or unclear defeats the purpose of asking for it.
+Watch out for these when collecting testimonials.

-1. Vague statements: Generic feedback like “Great coach!” is quite vanilla.
-Giving your client a structure to follow usually helps them be more specific.
+- Vague statements: Generic feedback like “Great coach!” doesn’t do much for you.
+Giving clients a structure to follow usually helps them get specific.

-1. Constructive criticism: You should ask for honest feedback about how you can improve your services but these are not the quotes you’ll feature as testimonials.
-You can keep negative feedback as an action item and instead highlight what did work in your coaching on your channels.
+- Constructive criticism: You should ask for honest feedback about how you can improve — but those aren’t the quotes you’ll feature publicly.
+Keep negative feedback as a growth action item and highlight what did work.

-1. No permission: Always get written consent from your client before using their testimonial and personal information.
+- No permission: Always get written consent before using a client’s testimonial and personal information.
 (More on this later.)

-1. Inconsistent formatting: It’s best to keep each success story in the same format and length on a particular marketing channel.
-You can always feature pull quotes on social platforms and long-form case studies on your website.
+- Inconsistent formatting: Keep testimonials in the same format on a given channel.
+Pull quotes work great on social; long case studies belong on your website.

 Testimonial Templates for Coaches

-Here are some effective testimonial templates you can share with your clients to gather compelling stories.
+Here are effective testimonial templates you can share with your clients to gather compelling stories.

-You can either pick one that best fits the kind of coaching you offer or let them choose from a list of options based on what they feel comfortable with.
+You can either pick one that best fits the kind of coaching you offer, or let them choose from a list based on what they feel comfortable with.

 7 Written Testimonial Templates